pickettj/jamespickett.info/research.md

 ---
 title: "Research"
 summary: "About this page."
-date: 2021-01-21
+date: 2023-12-23
 layout: default
 ---

 My [research][1] focuses on Eurasia's "even longer" 19th century, but I am interested in enduring continuities connecting this period both to pre-Islamic antiquity and to the Soviet aftermath.
 I consider my work equally part of Islamic, Russian, Persianate, Central Asian, and - increasingly - South Asian studies.
 You can find a complete list of publications on my [curriculum vitae][2] or my [public Zotero library][3].

 ## Polymaths of Islam
 My first monograph (published by [Cornell University Press][4] in 2020) is a social and cultural history of Islamic scholars in Bukhara (now located in Uzbekistan).
 You can find a [suberb discussion of its arguments at Islamicate Book Reviews](https://www.youtube.com/watch?v=STU9auLJS54&ab_channel=DrUsaamaal-Azami) and in an [in-depth interview with me as a New Books Network podcast](https://newbooksnetwork.com/polymaths-of-islam), as well as [scholarly reviews in academic journals](https://www.zotero.org/groups/2425244/james_pickett_publications/collections/7XCTMA9Q).
-I have published related work in the [*International Journal of Middle East Studies*][5] (2016) and the [*Journal of Persianate Studies*][6] (2016).
+I have published related work in the [*International Journal of Middle East Studies*][5] (2016), the [*Journal of Persianate Studies*][6] (2016), and in the anthology *[Islamic Ecumene: Comparing Muslim Societies](https://www.cornellpress.cornell.edu/book/9781501772399/islamic-ecumene/)* (2023).

+## Russian Subject, Muslim Monarch
+I am currently working on a monograph about sovereignty and cultures of documentation in Central Asia, provisionally titled: *Russian Subject, Muslim Monarch: Sovereignty, Paperwork, and Colonialism in Bukhara*.
+Bukhara was functionally a protectorate of the Russian Empire from 1868-1920, which made it in some ways resemble a directly ruled colonial province.
+However, Bukhara also boasted a functioning Persianate chancer and thriving cultural life completely separate from Russia, which made it simultaneously a Perso-Islamic state.
+This book examines the intersection of those paradoxical realities, with chapters examining bureaucratic culture, theories of governmance, and even emergent ideas of public health.

-## Seeing like a Princely State
+## Seeing Like a Princely State

-I am now beginning a second book-length investigation of sovereignty and Perso-Islamic cultures of documentation in semi-colonial contexts, which will compare Bukhara as a Russian protectorate with Hyderabad as a British princely state.
+I conceive *Russian Subject, Muslim Monarch* as part of a larger research agenda focusing on sovereignty and cultures of documentation in Persianate Eurasia more generally.
+More specifically, future research will place Bukhara in direct comparison with the Indian princely state of Hyderabad, which was similarly a Perso-Islamic polity with a colonial "protection" in the form of a British resident.

 An article with the [*American Historical Review*][7] (2018) lays the ground work for this project by exploring sovereignty in Eurasia during the precolonial period; and an introduction (co-authored with [Paolo Sartori][8]) to a theme issue of the [*Journal of the Social and Economic History of the Orient*][9] (2019) argues for a new approach to the study of Islamic documents.

 ## Side Projects
 These interests have led me toward a number of more self-contained projects.
 I have written about the [Soviet legacy of the Persianate cultural sphere][10].
 I have also investigated the implications of Central Asian history for teaching Persian and Turkic langauges of Central Asia both for a [scholarly][11] and [popular audience][12].
-Most recently, I have contributed a synthetic Cambridge History chapter on Persianate migration, building on my  contribution to [*Asia Inside Out*][13].
+Most recently, I have contributed a synthetic [Cambridge History chapter on Persianate migration](https://www.cambridge.org/core/books/cambridge-history-of-global-migrations/persianate-peregrinations-elite-migration-in-eurasia-from-the-eleventh-to-nineteenth-centuries/E0364039E953FA97009F7A293E1CEF4E?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark) (building on my  contribution to [*Asia Inside Out*][13]), and written an [overview of Central Asian history in the eighteenth and nineteenth centuries](https://doi.org/10.1093/acrefore/9780190277727.013.713).

 [1]:	https://pitt.academia.edu/JamesPickett/Journal-Articles
 [2]:	https://pitt.academia.edu/JamesPickett/CurriculumVitae